Ieapplekamp/LIRI/README.md

 node liri.js concert-this <Artist>
 ```

 Renders the next 5 concerts or shows for the _Artist_ searched, along with the venue, location, and time of the performance.
-If not artist is specified, Ari Lennox will be chosen for you. _highly recommended_
+If not artist is specified, Ari Lennox will be chosen for you. _Highly Recommended_

 ![Concerts Default](https://media.giphy.com/media/UQIdAfitHDfO3k7jlE/giphy.gif)

 ## spotify log text

-ALL successful commands will be appended to the log.txt file for user reciepts of command results; Files will also include a time stamp.
+ALL successful commands will be appended to the log.txt file for user reciepts of command results.
+Files will also include a time stamp.

 ![Spotify Log](https://media.giphy.com/media/SUDyYhYyFWiV9fflqr/giphy.gif) ![Concerts Log](https://media.giphy.com/media/LPThjetG2P85JQ98R5/giphy.gif) ![Moive and DoWhatItDo](https://media.giphy.com/media/ZecJ0Z1JWnv6Jmu7Ij/giphy.gif)